 Once the air is processed by the exchanger, a fan is utilized to diffuse the supply of heat energy through the house.
 A gas furnace relies on a collection of return vents to attract stale air for heating or processing.
 If you need assistance with a furnace repair or tune-up, book an appointment with our team.

 Two stage gas furnaces include a gas valve that is able to be fully or partially opened to meet the heating demands of your home.
-Once an enclosure reaches a predefined temperature set by the thermostat, this type of gas furnace will close the gas valve to end the heating cycle.
+Our staff has the tools required to perform heating system tune-up and cleaning services on two-stage gas furnaces.
+Once your living space reaches a predefined temperature set by the thermostat, this type of gas furnace is designed to close the gas valve to end the heating cycle.

 The three functions provided by a two-stage furnace provide low and high heating cycles that are designed to resolve issues such as cold spots, uneven heating, and high utility bills.
 The thermostat and furnace are engineered to adjust the valve channel in response to outdoor weather conditions.